griffinnewbold/Teaching/COMSW 1002/README.md

 weekly problem sets along with the lectures 2x a week and a required hour long lab.
 In terms of grading the course is roughly graded along these
 lines:

+1. Problem Sets
+2. Lab Attendance
+3. Midterm Exam

+The weights of these may change overtime so I will omit them, please refer to your current syllabus for more information on grading.